radiovisual/zaport/readme.md

 # zaport

-> Gracefully close all processes on a specific port
+> Gracefully close all processes on a specific port.
+Target TCP, UDP or both.

 [![Build Status](https://travis-ci.org/radiovisual/zaport.svg?branch=master)](https://travis-ci.org/radiovisual/zaport) :zap:

 # ![zaport](media/screenshot.png)

-**Note** This module is currently working for me on my mac, but it [needs unit tests](https://github.com/radiovisual/zaport/issues/2).
-I don't have time to write them right now, since they are a bit tricky and will take a little research.
-If you are willing to help out, pull requests are welcome. :sunglasses:
+**Note** This module is currently working for me on my mac, but currently, a [bug is keeping it from running on windows](https://github.com/radiovisual/zaport/issues/1) and it [needs unit tests](https://github.com/radiovisual/zaport/issues/2).
+I don't have time to focus on these issues right now, so if you are willing to help out, pull requests are welcome. :sunglasses:

 ## Install